alexanderswerdlow/MaskerAid-RN/README.md

 need to install firebase cli: `npm install -g firebase-tools`

 run `firebase login` to login to your firebase account

+If you get error message `command not found: pod`, run the command `sudo gem install cocoapods`.

 # Common Commands